utlib/collections-uoft/docs/documentation/metadata.md

 If you have an existing database of metadata and would like help exporting it, email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca).

-If you are creating your metadata spreadsheet from scratch, start by downloading or making your own Google Drive copy of the [Collections U of T metadata spreadsheet template - all fields](https://docs.google.com/spreadsheets/d/1PMtZt5CzkidIXbTBUaoi8Qg7kBU-m9RzeM-lBMORPks/edit?usp=sharing).
+If you are creating your metadata spreadsheet from scratch, start by emailing [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) with a request for support.

 After copying or downloading, rename the spreadsheet with the PID or title of your collection.
-It can be helpful to have **one spreadsheet per collection**.
+It can be helpful to have **one spreadsheet per top-level collection**.

-If you wish, you can store this new spreadsheet copy on your U of T staff OneDrive or continue working in Google Sheets.

 ## Collections U of T Element Details

-After copying the spreadsheet, begin filling in the spreadsheet for your collection(s) based on the [Collections U of T Element Details](https://docs.google.com/spreadsheets/d/1EidYREGS521xZKoxBN3Fl-PzkJnNJAR_zftuXXwQsZg/edit#gid=0).
+After copying the spreadsheet, begin filling in the spreadsheet for your collection(s) based on the [Collections U of T Metadata Element Details](https://utlib.github.io/collections-uoft/documentation/metadata_elements).
 If you have any questions about any of the elements, contact Collections U of T staff for support.

 ### PID/Filename/Identifier Tips